project-trident/trident-website/hugo-site/content/docs/introduction.md

 ZFS is an enterprise grade file-system with many features.
 Support for high storage capacities, high reliability, the ability to quickly take snapshots, boot environments, continuous integrity checking and automatic repair, RAIDZ designed to overcome hardware RAID limitations, and native NFSv4 ACLs are all ZFS features available in Project Trident.

-The Wikipedia entry on ZFS provides an excellent starting point to learn about its features.
+The [ZFS Wikipedia entry](https://en.wikipedia.org/wiki/ZFS) provides an excellent starting point to learn about its features.
 [FreeBSD Mastery: ZFS](https://www.michaelwlucas.com/os/fmzfs) by Michael W Lucas and Allan Jude is also a helpful ZFS and FreeBSD resource.

 These resources are also useful: